The Delivery System That Collapsed at 15 Clients (And the Scale-Test Protocol I Now Run Before Every Growth Phase)

 My system had zero client-handling dependencies at 8 clients:

-Direct Slack access?
-Love being accessible.
+Direct Slack access felt great because I loved being accessible.

-Handle all communication?
-Makes clients feel valued.
+Handling all communication made clients feel valued.

 Same system at 15 clients: